PalmStoneGames/kube-cert-manager/README.md

 The code itself however, was entirely reimplemented to use xenolf/lego as the basis instead of reimplemented an ACME client + dns plugins

+## Special note for upgrading from earlier versions

+If you are upgrading from a version before 0.5.0 then not that the default way to identify Ingress resources to managed has changed, from the `enabled` annotation, to the `class` default.
+[Backwards compatible behaviour is available](docs/ingress.md) by setting the `-class` argument to a blank value.

 ## Features

 * Manage Kubernetes TLS secrets backed by Let's Encrypt issued certificates.